realartists/site-policy/Policies/guide-to-submitting-a-dmca-counter-notice.md

----
+Title: Guide to Submitting a DMCA Counter Notice
+Date: 2017-10-20 23:41
+Modified: 2017-10-20 23:41
+Category: Legal
+Tags: legal, dmca, counter notice
+Slug: policy/guide-to-submitting-a-dmca-counter-notice
-title: Guide to Submitting a DMCA Counter Notice
+Summary: Guide to Submitting a DMCA Counter Notice

-redirect_from:
-  - /dmca-counter-notice-how-to/
-  - /articles/dmca-counter-notice-how-to/
----
+# Submitting a DMCA Counter Notice

-This guide describes the information that GitHub needs in order to process a counter notice to a DMCA takedown request.
-If you have more general questions about what the DMCA is or how GitHub processes DMCA takedown requests, please review our [DMCA Takedown Policy](/articles/dmca-takedown-policy).
+This guide describes the information that Real Artists needs in order to process a counter notice to a DMCA takedown request.
+If you have more general questions about what the DMCA is or how Real Artists processes DMCA takedown requests, please review our [DMCA Takedown Policy](dmca-takedown-policy.html).

-If you believe your content on GitHub was mistakenly disabled by a DMCA takedown request, you have the right to contest the takedown by submitting a counter notice.
+If you believe your content on Ship was mistakenly disabled by a DMCA takedown request, you have the right to contest the takedown by submitting a counter notice.
 If you do, we will wait 10-14 days and then re-enable your content unless the copyright owner initiates a legal action against you before then.
 Our counter-notice form, set forth below, is consistent with the form suggested by the DMCA statute, which can be found at the U.S. Copyright Office's official website: <http://www.copyright.gov>.

 As with all legal matters, it is always best to consult with a professional about your specific questions or situation.
 We strongly encourage you to do so before taking any action that might impact your rights.
 This guide isn't legal advice and shouldn't be taken as such.